karansher/computer-graphics-csc317/README.md

 consequences.
 Note that academic offences may be discovered and handled retroactively, even after the semester in which the course was taken for credit.
 This is a challenging class aimed at teaching you the fundamentals of computer graphics.
-You wont learn much if you cheat but you might get a good grade if you get away with it.
-If all you want is a good grade take an easier class where you wont have to cheat!
+You won't learn much if you cheat but you might get a good grade if you get away with it.
+If all you want is a good grade take an easier class where you won't have to cheat!

 For purposes of this class, academic dishonesty is defined as: